Big Ole: America's Biggest Viking

-Symbol of Minnesota Viking pride, Big Ole was built in early 1965 as a second-year addition to the 1964-65 New York Word's Fair (Fiberglass sculptor Gordon Schumaker also built the Smokey Bear in International Falls and the big Bluegill in Orr).
+A symbol of Alexandria's Viking pride -- the town believes it was visited by Norsemen in 1362 -- Big Ole was built in early 1965 as a second-year addition to the 1964-65 New York Word's Fair (Fiberglass sculptor Gordon Schumaker also built the Smokey Bear in International Falls and the big Bluegill in Orr).
 In December, after the Fair closed, Big Ole was trucked to Alexandria, where he was erected on a traffic island on the north end of Broadway.
 He was an impressive sight, visible for many blocks down the wide boulevard, and at 28 feet tall he towered over most of the buildings in town.

-In 2002, Alexandria moved Big Ole north a couple of blocks, and essentially out of town, to a small park on the south shore of Lake Agnes.
-His shield still boldly proclaims "Birthplace of America," but Big Ole has been given a less stressful spot for his middle age.
+In 2002, Alexandria moved Big Ole north a couple of blocks to a small park on the south shore of Lake Agnes.
+His shield still boldly proclaims "Birthplace of America," but Big Ole was given a less stressful spot for his middle age.